sfu-cmpt340/2024_1_project_30/README.md

 Provide sufficient instructions to reproduce and install your project.
 Provide _exact_ versions, test on CSIL or reference workstations.

+1. Make sure you have Python 3.11+ installed
+2. Make sure you have OpenCV installed
+3. numpy, keras tensorflow, matplotlib.pyplot

 ```bash
 git clone $THISREPO
 cd $THISREPO